 Biology of Disease

+Although a compulsory course at Medics, Biology of Disease can be taken by NatScis as well, with 40-50 Bio NatScis taking the course every year.
+BOD can be rather clinical at times, but it is nevertheless useful for students wishing to eventually enter clinical research or understand the causative agents, molecular mechanisms, and treatment of various diseases.
+BOD focuses on immunology, as well as diseases caused by common pathogens such as bacteria, viruses, parasites, and fungi, followed by vascular pathologies and cancer.
+As the course is targeted towards medics, expect a different style of instruction during the lectures and practicals as these are shared.
+There is a decreased emphasis on experimental techniques and evidence that you might be used to from other courses, and instead more descriptions of mechanisms and pathways.
 Lectures start at 12pm on Mondays, Wednesdays, and Fridays.
-Each lecture block generally starts with an introduction to the pathogen or the disease, followed by a deep dive into how the pathogen infects its patient or a disease develops, immune evasion techniques employed by the pathogen, and the host immune response against the pathogen or disease which resolves or worsens the pathological condition.
+Each lecture block generally starts with an introduction to the broad category of the pathogen or disease, followed by a deep dive into specific examples of how the pathogen infects its patient or a disease develops, immune evasion techniques employed by the pathogen, and the host immune response against the pathogen or disease which resolves or worsens the pathological condition.
 Techniques to prevent and treat the infection are also covered.
-Because the immune system is highly complex with many intersecting pathways, do not be surprised that many immune pathways are shared among different pathogens while having their own exceptions and quirks.
+As the immune system is highly complex with many intersecting pathways, do not be surprised that many immune pathways are shared among different pathogens while having their own exceptions and quirks.
 There is also a series of Natsci Extension Lectures in Lent and Easter intended for Natscis that focus on the immune system in the context of various pathological conditions and serves as an addendum to the core curriculum.
-Do also consult the lecture and practical timetable because there are some days without lectures or practicals in Michaelmas and Lent (yay)!
+Do also consult the lecture and practical timetable because there are some days without lectures or practicals in Michaelmas and Lent.

 The lecture synopses are given below: